k-willebrand/Flexible_Ops_Plan_Design/README.md

    infrastructure planning SDP.

+3. `Results/Results_SDP_reservoir_ops`

-3. `Results/Results_SDP_reservoir_ops`: folder containing previously calculated expected shortage costs for each candidate dam capacity under adaptive (flexible) and non-adaptive (static) operations.
+   This folder contains previously calculated expected shortage costs for each candidate dam capacity under adaptive (flexible) and non-adaptive (static) operations.
 These files are used when running the infrastructure planning SDP with previously calcuated results from the reservoir operation SDP (recommended).